-CKD is associated with a dyslipidemia comprised of elevated triglycerides and low HDL-cholesterol.
-Levels of LDL-cholesterol (and thus, total cholesterol) are generally not elevated; however, proteinuria correlates with cholesterol and triglycerides.
-CKD leads to a down regulation of lipoprotein lipase and the LDL-receptor, and increased triglycerides in CKD are due to delayed catabolism of triglyceride rich lipoproteins, with no differences in production rate (9).
-CKD is associated with lower levels of apoA-I (due to decreased hepatic expression (10)) and higher apoB/apoA-I. Decreased lecithin-cholesterol acyltransferase (LCAT) activity and increased cholesteryl ester transfer protein (CETP) activity contribute to decreased HDL-cholesterol levels.
-Beyond decreased HDL cholesterol levels, the HDL in CKD is less effective in its anti-oxidative and antiinflammatory functions [for review see (11)].
+CKD is associated with a dyslipidemia comprised of elevated TGs and low HDL-C. Levels of LDL-C (and thus, total cholesterol) are generally not elevated; however, proteinuria correlates with cholesterol and TGs.
+CKD leads to a down regulation of lipoprotein lipase and the LDL receptor, and increased TGs in CKD are due to delayed catabolism of TG rich lipoproteins, with no differences in production rate (10).
+CKD is associated with lower levels of apoA-I (due to decreased hepatic expression (11)) and higher apoB/apoA-I ratio.
+Decreased lecithin-cholesterol acyltransferase (LCAT) activity and increased cholesteryl ester transfer protein (CETP) activity contribute to decreased HDL-C levels.
+Beyond decreased HDL-C levels, the HDL in CKD is less effective in its anti-oxidative and anti-inflammatory functions [for review see (12)].

 As CKD progresses the dyslipidemia often worsens.
-In an evaluation of 2001-2010 National Health and Nutrition Examination Survey (NHANES), the prevalence of dyslipidemia increased from 45.5% in CKD stage 1 to 67.8% in CKD stage 4; similarly, the use of lipid lowering agents increased from 18.1% in CKD stage 1 to 44.7% in CKD stage 4 (12).
-Of more than 1000 hemodialysis patients studied only 20% had "normal" lipid levels (defined as LDL<130 mg/dl, HDL > 40 and triglycerides < 150); of 317 peritoneal dialysis patients only 15% had "normal" lipid levels (13).
-A larger study evaluating dyslipidemia in > 21,000 incident dialysis patients found 82% prevalence of dyslipidemia and suggested a threshold of non-HDL cholesterol > 100 mg/dl (2.6mmol/L) to identify dyslipidemia in CKD stage 5 subjects (14).
+In an evaluation of 2001-2010 National Health and Nutrition Examination Survey (NHANES), the prevalence of dyslipidemia increased from 45.5% in CKD stage 1 (albuminuria with an eGFR \geq 90 mL/min/1.73 m2) to 67.8% in CKD stage 4 (eGFR 15-29 mL/min/1.73 m2); similarly, the use of lipid lowering agents increased from 18.1% in CKD stage 1 to 44.7% in CKD stage 4 (13).
+Of more than 1000 hemodialysis patients studied only 20% had "normal" lipid levels (defined as LDL-C <130 mg/dl, HDL-C > 40 and TGs < 150); of 317 peritoneal dialysis patients only 15% had "normal" lipid levels (14).
+A larger study evaluating dyslipidemia in > 21,000 incident dialysis patients found 82% prevalence of dyslipidemia and suggested a threshold of non-HDL-C > 100 mg/dl (2.6mmol/L) to identify dyslipidemia in CKD stage 5 subjects (15).
 Peritoneal dialysis is associated with higher cholesterol levels than hemodialysis, although the reasons aren't fully understood.
-In subjects who switched from peritoneal dialysis to hemodialysis there was a drop in cholesterol levels of almost 20% following transition (15).
-The National Kidney Foundation recommends routine screening of all adults and adolescents with CKD using a standard fasting lipid profile (total cholesterol, LDL-cholesterol, HDL-cholesterol and triglycerides), and follows the classification of the National Cholesterol Education Panel for levels (desirable, borderline or high).
+In subjects who switched from peritoneal dialysis to hemodialysis there was a decrease in cholesterol levels of almost 20% following transition (16).
+The National Kidney Foundation recommends routine screening of all adults and adolescents with CKD using a standard fasting lipid profile (total cholesterol, LDL-C, HDL-C and TGs), and follows the classification of the National Cholesterol Education Panel for levels (desirable, borderline or high).
 Although some studies have found associations between Lp(a) and dialysis patients, this is not well defined and there is no current indication for routine screening of Lp(a).